flyingmachine/brave-clojure-web/content/do-things.md

 ```

 In our symmetrizer, `re-find` returns true or false based on whether
-the ;; the part's name starts with the string "left-":
+the part's name starts with the string "left-":

 ```clojure
 (defn has-matching-part?